tochka-public/Tochka.JsonRpc/docs/en/server/binding.md

 ## FromParamsAttribute

-Scenarios mentioned above are covered with an attribute, but you will have to rely on `params` type.
+Scenarios mentioned above are covered with an attribute, but you will have to rely on `params` type: always JSON array or object.
 Use it only if you are sure that your clients serialize requests as you expect.
 This behavior is not globally configurable because it limits JSON Rpc spec support.